SpenceKonde/megaTinyCore/README.md

 On 2.2.0 and later, whenever code is uploaded via UPDI ("upload" from non-optiboot board definition, or "upload using programmer" from optiboot one), whether or not the device has been bootloaded (like on classic AVRs, "upload using programmer" will trash any bootloader present), `BOOTEND` will be set to match what the code was compiled for; with an optiboot board definition selected, this will result in the first 512b of flash being blank (since we erased any bootloader present), `BOOTEND=2` (512b bootloader section, as application expects), and a working sketch.
 With a non-optiboot board definition selected, this will result in `BOOTEND=0`, no gap at the start of the sketch, and a working sketch.

 #### Removing Optiboot - 2.1.5 and earlier
-Like classic AVRs with hardware bootloader support (like the ATmega328p, and all other ATmega parts older than the 4809/4808), and unlike ATtiny parts without that, which use "virtual boot" to get bootloader functionality, you must do "burn bootloader" with a non-optiboot part selected in order to reprogram the part normally via UPDI.
+Like classic AVRs with hardware bootloader support (like the ATmega328p, and all other ATmega parts older than the 4809/4808), and unlike ATtiny parts without such support (those use "virtual boot" to get bootloader functionality) you must do "burn bootloader" with a non-optiboot part selected in order to reprogram the part normally via UPDI.

 #### Background, 2.1.5 and earlier
 Unlike classic AVRs with hardware bootloader support, where not doing "burn bootloader" before switching to uploading via a programmer would work until sketch size reached the very end of the flash (where the chip thinks the bootloader is), on these parts the sketch would fail in strange and bizarre ways if code is compiled with incorrect assumption about the size or presence of a bootloader (`BOOTEND` fuse) - it could be challenging to identify what the cause of the problem was when this happened - you would typically see pieces of behavior that you recognize, but not in an order that made sense.
 The reason for this is that the `BOOTEND` fuse sets the location of the interrupt vectors.
 If the application is started at 0x200, as it would for code compiled for use with Optiboot, but `BOOTEND` is set to 0, the hardware would, when an interrupt fired, jump to the blank section of flash before the application, execution would run along the blank flash until it hit the actual sketch... but it would still think it was in an interrupt, whereas in the inverse scenario, the hardware would jump to the middle of the application code instead of the vector table.
 Both scenarios are (speaking from experience) incredibly confusing when encountered.